vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_formatting.md

 What is the added value of one decimal for a temperature value?
 Especially when you show multiple temperatures close to each other this is only distracting.
 To create a clean presentation you can show the rounded value.

-Create a new sensor only with the rounded temperature to a integer value.
+Create a new sensor only with the rounded temperature to an integer value.
 Here we create a new sensor calls `sensor.temp1_temperature_rounded`

 The value 24.3 will round to 24 and 24.6 will round to 25.